EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Test Mentality.md

 An integral part of this quality control process is the [Software Testing Life Cycle](#testing-life-cycle).
 Thus, we write tests as part of a quality control mechanism to keep software quality high.

+### Verification vs Validation
+Two terms with similar meaning are **Verification** and **Validation**, but their goals are different.
+Testers can verify functionality but discover validation fails, and vice versa.

+When verifying software the tester is answering the question "did we build the product correctly?"
+This is typically verified through the use of traditional unit, integration, and system testing.

+When validating software the tester is answering the question "did we build the right product?"
+This is typically validated through the use of acceptance testing and engagement with the product owner.

 ## Testing Pyramid
 When determining costs for tests, it is useful to keep the "Testing Pyramid" in mind.
 This "Test Pyramid" is a visual representation of the cost vs abundance of tests based on certain "levels" of testing.
 More tests exist at the lower level of the pyramid than at the top because they exist at a lower level of abstraction (unit tests), whereas fewer exist at the top and focus on a higher layer of abstraction (system tests, UI tests, UAT).